-Where To Find The Best Hot Cross Buns
+Where To Find The Best Hot Cross Buns In 2020

-It would seem that they start to appear in stores the second the clock strikes midnight on Boxing Day, and while a solid four months of hot cross bunnage in supermarkets might seem like overkill—you won’t find us complaining.
+It would seem that they start to appear in stores the second the clock strikes midnight on Boxing Day, and while a solid four months of hot cross bunnage in supermarkets might seem like overkill, you won’t find us complaining!
 Whether you’re a classic fruit purist, a fruit-free fan or an avant-garde chocolate chip hot cross bun lover, you can’t argue with the fact that they’re delicious as hell and the perfect snack to ease you through the transition to cooler weather.

 Note: the taste score was calculated as an average of all responses, where 'dislike' was scaled at 25, 'like' at 70 and 'love' at 100.

-1. Coles Traditional Fruit Hot Cross Buns
+1. Bakers Delight Traditional Fruit Hot Cross Buns

-2. Costco Traditional Fruit Hot Cross Buns
+2. Woolworths Traditional Fruit Hot Cross Buns

-3. Bakers Delight Traditional Fruit Hot Cross Buns
+3. Coles Traditional Fruit Hot Cross Buns

 4. Aldi Bakers Life Fruit Hot Cross Buns

-Made in Australia from at least 67% Aussie ingredients, Aldi scored 67% in the Choice taste test, and they also work out as only 50cents per bun—you can’t quibble with that, eh?
+Made in Australia from at least 67% Aussie ingredients, Aldi scored 71% in the Choice taste test, and they also work out as only 50cents per bun—you can’t quibble with that, eh?

-5. Woolworths Traditional Fruit Hot Cross Buns
+5. Costco Traditional Fruit Hot Cross Buns

 6. Brumby’s Traditional Fruit Hot Cross Buns

-More Easter Reads Here:
+Find More Easter Reads